rebeccaskinner/rebeccaskinner.github.io/posts/2021-06-09-getting-to-the-fixed-point.md

 ```

 If `f` is a function like `const` that always returns a value without ever
-looking at it's input value, then `x` will get set to that value and can be
+looking at its input value, then `x` will get set to that value and can be
 evaluated without any issues at all.

 On the other hand, if `f` does need to evaluate `x`, like when we tried to pass
 in `(+1)`, we'll end up with a computation that can never complete, because each
 time we try to look at `x` we'll get back another layer of _some unevaluated
 thunk_.
 On the surface, this might seem to be a bit limited.
 After all, if we
-need to pass in a function that always returns a value and never looks at it's
+need to pass in a function that always returns a value and never looks at its
 input, we're limited to permutations of `const` and not much else, unless we can
 get some data to work with from somewhere else...

 ## Tying The Knot

-The `fix` function doesn't require a function that _never_ evaluates it's
+The `fix` function doesn't require a function that _never_ evaluates its
 argument in order to eventually give us back a value.
 Instead, we need to give
-it a function that _eventually_ doesn't evaluate it's argument.
+it a function that _eventually_ doesn't evaluate its argument.
 The one-word
 difference here between _never_ and _eventually_ is the difference between a
 computation that terminates and is well-defined, and one that is
 `undefined`.
 This is where passing a function of two parameters into fix comes